ilario/disk-data-scrambler/README.md

-#  disk-data-scrambler - Insecurely but quickly destroy all data on a hard drive in a coarse (unreliable!) way.
+#  disk-data-scrambler - Insecurely but quickly destroy some of the data on a hard drive

 Use at your own risk!
+The code here presented is still **untested**.

 The initial code has been posted from [Aleksandr Levchuk](https://serverfault.com/users/58336/aleksandr-levchuk) on StackExchange [can be found clicking here](https://serverfault.com/a/1001381).